 3. Beauty Products

-Don’t freak out, but many of the products used to make us look beautiful, including nail polish, hair color and hair spray, qualify as household hazardous waste.
-This means they are all candidates to be found at the swap shop.
+Don’t freak out, but many beauty products — including nail polish, hair color, and hair spray — qualify as household hazardous waste.
+This means they are all candidates you may find at the swap shop.

 4. Automotive Fluids